Kevin Wolze

-Kevin Wolze (born 9 March 1990) is a German former professional footballer who played as a defender.
+Kevin Wolze (born 9 March 1990) is a German former professional footballer who played as a left-back and left midfielder.

 Career

 He joined MSV Duisburg in the summer of 2011, after he spent his youth playing with VfL Wolfsburg and the Bolton Wanderers with his first senior station being the second team of Wolfsburg.

 In the season opener of the 2011–12 2.
 Bundesliga season against the Karlsruher SC, he scored two goals in a 2–3 loss.
 Those were his first goals in the first or second Bundesliga.
 The first goal was scored after just 17 seconds which was the third quickest goal in the history of the 2.
 Bundesliga.

 After eight years in Duisburg, Wolze joined VfL Osnabrück for the 2019–20 season.

 International

 He played at all German youth national teams.